Artwork for the band Punebre

 So what are the characteristics of MY “Aspective View”?

-- My technique allows watercolor to make intricate inkblots that can be re-activated and manipulated, indefinitely.
+- The technique allows watercolor to make intricate inkblots that can be re-activated and manipulated, indefinitely.
 Since the process makes watercolor work against its nature, it is redefined as a medium.

-- I make the objective of the “Rorschachian” inkblot backfire, so that ideas can also be “injected”.
+- The objective behind the “Rorschachian” inkblot backfires, so that ideas can also be “injected”into the perceiver’s mind.
 Again, this makes a standard psychological test function against its nature.

-- Even if all the drawing books/lecturers etc. say that this is BAD, my shadow areas have as much or even more detail as my light areas.
+- Even if all the drawing books/lecturers etc. say that this is BAD, the shadow areas have as much or even more detail as the light.

 To name a few..